pauldevelopmentfr/light-framework/README.md

 # Light Framework

 Light Framework is a PHP framework intended for small projects with low resources.
-The framework use a special design pattern similar to MVC/MVVM.
+The framework uses a special design pattern similar to MVC/MVVM.

 ## Requirements
-You have to use **PHP 7.2.x** or higher and execute **dump.sql** to use the application properly.
+You need **PHP 7.2.x** or higher and execute **dump.sql** to use the application properly.

 ## Configure application

 ### Database connection and language configuration
-You just have to go in **config/** folder and create a simple **configs.php** file as follows:
+Create a simple configs.php file in the **config/** folder as follows:

     <?php